 The University definition of plagiarism is: The incorporation of material without formal and proper acknowledgement (even with no deliberate intent to cheat) can constitute plagiarism.
 Work may be considered to be plagiarised if it consists of: a direct quotation; a close paraphrase; an unacknowledged summary of a source; direct copying or transcription”

-The important principle behind assessment is that it is your ideas and your ability to critically evaluate information that are being assessed, not anyone else’s ideas or work.
-What this means is that any information or ideas which aren’t yours must be acknowledged.
+The important principle behind University assessment is that your ideas and your ability to critically evaluate information are being examined, not those of anyone else.
+Any information or ideas which aren’t yours must be acknowledged.

-It’s important you understand what plagiarism is, and how to avoid it, because the University doesn’t distinguish between intentional and unintentional plagiarism, so a mistake, poor academic practice or submitting an early draft that you were intending to work on further will all be investigated in the same way and would all be considered plagiarism.
+It’s important you understand what plagiarism is, and how to avoid it, because the University doesn’t distinguish between intentional and unintentional plagiarism.
+A mistake, poor academic practice, or submission of an early draft that you were intending to work on further will all be investigated in the same way; all would be considered plagiarism.

 All of the following are against University rules:

 - submitting work containing quotes or ideas taken from someone else’s work, or similar wording to someone else’s work without referencing that other work.
 Even incomplete acknowledgement or poor referencing can constitute plagiarism

 - submitting work written by someone else, but presenting this as your own work

 - inappropriate collaboration with others (collusion)

 - submitting work which has been copied from somewhere else – this also includes where text has been replicated by retyping and